LuisC92/checkpoint-3-backend-training/README.md

 The goal here is to create the backend with Node/Express.

+### Your mission

-Here are the user stories that tell you which routes you will have to implement on your backend, and which SQL queries will have to be executed:
+Here are the user stories that you need to implement.

--> as a user, I want to:
+As a user, I need to be able to :
-- be able to create a new album.
+- create a new album
+- retrieve the full list of albums
-- be able to see an album by entering its id in the url.
+- retrieve one album by its ID
-- to create and assign a song to an album.
-- to list all the songs from an album.
+- update an album
-- to be able to delete an album.
+- delete an album
-- to be able to modify an album.
+- create a new track
+- retrieve the full list of tracks
+- retrieve the track list of one album
+- retrieve one track by its ID
-- to delete a song.
+- update a track
-- to edit a song from an album.
+- delete a track

 You will have to respect the following rules on your routes: